tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

 ## don't store refreshing flag in Redux store

-this causes `RefreshControl` to flicker during animation - store it in component state instead.
+this causes flickering of `RefreshControl` component during animation - store it in component state instead.

 ## middleware